Ron Hines DVM PhD

 Be sure the future mother dog is 2 years of age.
 Many dogs are accidentally bred on their first heat when they are not much more than puppies themselves.
 I advise my clients who want puppies to breed their dogs on their third heat period.
 By that time, the length of the dog’s estrus cycle will have been established and you can plan ahead for the event.
 Most dogs cycle every 5-8 months.
 So they will be about 24 month old when they are first bred.
 Toy and small breeds go into heat more frequently – as often as every 5 month.
 Giant breeds like St. Bernards are more likely to have a heat cycle every 12 months or so.

 Take your mother-to-be dog in for a veterinary examination three month prior to having her bred.
 Besides a thorough examination, your vet will verify that the dog is free of intestinal parasites and heartworms.
-A general blood screen (ref) and a blood test for brucellosis for both her and the future stud are also a good idea.
-The brucella PCR test is the most accurate.
-If the dog is overweight it could be susceptible to more pregnancy complications than a trim dog.
-So get your dog on a diet if it needs one (ref) , six month prior to having it bred.
-If it was ever hit by a car or suffered a pelvic injury, a pelvic exam and/or x-ray would be prudent as well.
-If this is a purebred dog, research the genetic diseases her breed is prone to.
-Genetic screening tests exist for most of them. (ref)
+A general blood laboratory screening and a blood test for brucellosis for both her and the future stud are also a good idea.
+The brucella PCR test is the most accurate method.
+If your dog is overweight it could be susceptible to more pregnancy complications than a trimer dog.
+So get your dog on a diet, if it needs one, six month prior to having her bred.
+Read about weight loss strategies here.
+If your female dog was ever hit by a car or suffered a pelvic injury, a pelvic exam and/or x-ray would be prudent as well.
+If yours is a purebred dog, research the genetic diseases her breed is prone to.
+Genetic screening tests exist for most of them (such as Embark™).

 Someone who has experience breeding dogs should oversee the actual mating.
 You can locate these people in your area through grooming shops, boarding kennels and dog shows.
 Some veterinary hospitals also specialize in breeding dogs – but I do not recommend a meeting there because dogs are more relaxed and perform better in their familiar home environments.

 The amount of immunity the puppies have to infectious disease is directly related to the immunity of their mothers.
 Some of the mother’s immunity is passed on to the puppies through her first milk or colostrum.
 Veterinarians are prone to administering far to many vaccinations to adult dogs.
 Immunity after vaccination lasts for years and years.
-If your dog received its puppy and one-year booster vaccinations, there is no need for more. (ref) I normally do not administer vaccinations to pregnant dogs.
+If your dog received its puppy and one-year booster vaccinations, there is no need for more.
+Read about that here .
+I normally do not administer vaccinations to pregnant dogs.